 Working with the Australian conservation group the Wheen Bee Foundation, Seacology is providing a critical lifeline for these native bees.
-We are funding hundreds of artificial nests, which will be placed in key areas on Kangaroo Island.
+We are funding hundreds of artificial nests, which our project partner will place in key areas on Kangaroo Island.
 They will provide crucial nesting habitat for the carpenter bees while the trees grow back.

 This project will fund enough nests for the next three years—a critical period that will make or break the future of the species.